environmentalinformatics-marburg/distribution_digitizer/documentation/handover_20231113/handover_kai.md

 for storing the outputs of Circle-Detection-centroids and Point-Filtering-centroids in seperate folders.
 The added main-functions as well as the script mask_centroids.py have been binded into the app.R script.
 As last step, the polygonized centroids pixels have to be converted to point-shapefiles and the coordinates should be stored in a csv file.
 The script poly_to_point.py creates point-shapefiles.
+The script extract_coords.py extracts the coordinates from those point-shapefiles and writes them into a csv file.
+For coordinates detected by Circle Detection and Point Filtering, one separate csv file is initialized.
-It remains to be binded into the UI (app.R)!
+Both scripts poly_to_point.py and extract_coords.py have to be binded into the UI (app.R)!

 A second approach for extracting the centroid coordinates was to directly store the detected original coordinates in a csv file and georeference them mathematically.
 In the functions 'mainCircleDetection' (circle_detection.py) and 'mainPointFiltering'